donwade/ESP32-OTA-Serial/README.md

 ### Prerequisites

-Copy the following files from HelloWorld example to your project:
+Copy the following files from HelloWorld examples to your project:

 - HelloWorld.ino (into src dir)
 - secrets.h (into src dir)